 If there are words or phrases that are unique to your business, they need to be written and used in a consistent way.
 For example, if you’re selling a ‘thingymabob’, will it be written as ‘Thingy-Ma-Bob’, Thingyma-Bob’ or ‘thingymabob’?

-I’d love to know if you have a style guide for your business, or if you use somebody else’s.
-And if you don’t… are you going to get one now?
+Do you have a style guide for your business?
+If you don’t… are you going to get one now?